science

 You’ve probably heard the hype surrounding probiotics, as the foods and beverages rich in these microorganisms gain popularity.
 You may have seen bottles of kombucha at your local grocery store or met someone who makes their own sauerkraut, and wondered how ingesting microorganisms can improve health.

 The term "probiotic" generally refers to beneficial microorganisms living in the gut.
 They are naturally found in your body, but they are also found in many foods, drinks, and supplements.
-Read on to learn the more about how probiotics work, how they affect your health, and ways you can include them in your diet.
+Read on to learn more about how probiotics work, how they affect your health, and ways you can include them in your diet.

 Probiotics: the “beneficial” bacteria